 So how do you build a culture that works across multiple generations?
 Well there are several internal capacities that will help.
 Conflict resolution, for example, is a big one.
 If you can build a culture where conflicts are raised quickly and worked through with relative ease, then you are more likely to create a system where multiple generations can coexist more effectively.
-In fact that issue of inclusion — valuing differences — is another organizational capacity that obviously helps here.
+In fact, that issue of inclusion — valuing differences — is another organizational capacity that helps here.

 But beyond the individual internal capacities, there’s a bigger issue here.

-In other words, my perspective as a Gen X manager is very rarely consciously “Gen X” in my mind.
-I’m just approaching management the way I think it “makes sense” to manage; I don’t see that my approach has a Gen X bias.
-It’s sort of the like fish that doesn’t know it’s swimming in water because the water is ALWAYS there.
+In other words, my perspective as a Gen X manager is rarely consciously “Gen X” in my mind.
+I just approach management the way I think “makes sense” to manage; I don’t see my approach having a Gen X bias.
+It’s sort of the like the fish that doesn’t know it’s swimming in water because the water is ALWAYS there.

-So each generation in your multi-generational workforce is doing things in a way that “makes sense” to them, and frequently lamenting the fact that other groups are doing things in ways that don’t “make sense.”
-But what about what “makes sense” for the organization as a whole?
+Each generation in your multi-generational workforce is doing things in a way that “makes sense” to them, and frequently lamenting the fact that other groups are doing things in ways that don’t “make sense.”
+But what about what makes sense for the organization as a whole?
 This is the bigger issue.
 The generational interpretations of what “makes sense” are flourishing mostly because the organization has never become truly clear on how it needs to operate to be most successful in its environment.

 So your Gen X managers want everyone to be left alone to get things done, and your Boomer managers want everything done in teams (yes, an intentional over-generalization, but bear with me).
-So which is it for YOUR association?
+But what’s best it for YOUR association?
 What needs to be valued more — collaboration or autonomy?
-They’re both important, of course, but which matters more to YOU, in your environment, and your context.

 Most associations, I would argue, can’t answer that question, and that’s why the generational bickering persists.
-You need to understand the basic genetic building blocks of your organization’s DNA, and then you need to evaluate whether that basic truth about your culture is aligned with what drives your success.
+You need to understand the basic genetic building blocks of your organization’s DNA, and then evaluate whether that basic truth about your culture is aligned with what drives your success.

 Once you get that alignment, then I won’t be able to complain that my generation-biased approach isn’t being adopted.
 I will already know what this culture stands for, and why, so I will learn to adapt my approach (or go find another job).
-People willingly work outside their generational style when they understand that it will drive success.
-So get clear on the culture/success alignment piece first if you want a culture that works for everyone.
+People willingly work outside their generational style when they understand it will drive success.
+If you want a culture that works for everyone, get clear on the culture/success alignment piece first.